- About NOAA's Arctic Action Plan (IIPDigital)

 16 February 2012 Campaign Launches to Cut Methane, Soot and Reduce Climate Change The United States and a group of international partners launched a new battle in the campaign against climate change, forming a coalition to reduce the release of a subgroup of greenhouse gases (GHG) that have an oversized effect on global warming.

-The 17th Conference of the Parties (COP17) to the United Nations Framework Convention on Climate Change (UNFCCC) and the 7th Session of the Conference of the Parties serving as the Meeting of the Parties (CMP7) to the Kyoto Protocol, will be held in the sunny city of Durban, South Africa.
+The 17th Conference of the Parties (COP17) to the United Nations Framework Convention on Climate Change (UNFCCC) and the 7th Session of the Conference of the Parties serving as the Meeting of the Parties (CMP7) to the Kyoto Protocol, was held in the sunny city of Durban, South Africa.

 26 September 2011 New Data from Pacific May Help Save Coral Reefs A new coral reef observation station is operating in Saipan in the Northern Mariana island chain of the North Pacific.
 The station, installed in August, will transmit an array of environmental observations, providing another monitoring tool for the Coral Reef Early Warning System developed by the U.S. National Oceanic and Atmospheric Administration.